By Atlas Novack

 Westfield Century City probably means well, after all its purpose is to provide entertainment to its patrons via stores and a movie theater, along with restaurants, in a supposedly wonderful outdoor experience.
 However, it tries to do this by having the most complicated structure of any shopping mall that exists in the greater Los Angeles area.

 Let’s start with the parking garage.
 After all, the only way to get anywhere in this massive city of ours is to have a car, or “auto” as some might say.
-Upon entering this catacomb, exiting the car doesn’t seem like a good idea.
-Stone hallways stretched out in every direction, with fluorescent paint on parts of it, supposedly to help me find the way to the elevators, but this just served to confuse, as it all looked the same and it seemed like “elevator” just took me in a circle.
-Eventually I found it after sweating so much from the heat that I hallucinated an angel who guided me to the elevators.
+Upon entering this catacomb, exiting the car didn’t seem like a good idea.
+Stone hallways stretched out in every direction, with fluorescent paint on parts of it, supposedly to help me find the way to the elevators, but this just served to confuse, as it all looked the same and it seemed like the sign reading “elevator” just took me in a circle.
+Eventually I found it after sweating so much from the heat that I saw a hallucination of an angel who guided me to the elevators.
 But the fun didn’t stop here.

 Rather than the elevator taking me to the mall itself, it instead brought me to the center of Bloomingdale’s, where I was assaulted with the smell of perfume and overspending.
 It was like a giant real life pop-up ad.
 Luckily, I was able to make it into the mall proper by following daylight.